EngineersNeedArt/Anna-Analog-Computer/README.md

 **INT** combines a pair of integrators in a single module.
 A single **Reset** button, when held for a short period, sets both integrators to their initial conditions (initial voltages).
 The “IC” of each integrator is established from the user having connected a voltage to its **IC** pin.

-Integrators output a voltage—initially they are expected to be Reset and so ouput their IC voltage.
+Integrators output a voltage—initially they are expected to be Reset and so output their IC voltage.
 Inputs to each integrator though can cause the output voltage of the integrator to rise or fall—the applied voltage or value is being integrated with respect to time.

 Like the **ADD** module, the integrators on the **INT** module are also inverting.
-In practice this means that if you supply a **positive** *machine value* to an integrator, the value it ouyputs will get **smaller**, not larger.
+In practice this means that if you supply a **positive** *machine value* to an integrator, the value it outputs will get **smaller**, not larger.
 The reverse is the case when a **negative** machine value is applied.

 If *machine zero* (**ZERO**) is applied as in input, the output of an integrator does not change.